Ylistaro railway station: History

 Ylistaro was opened under the name of Kaukola at the same time as the rest of the Seinäjoki–Vaasa line, on 29 September 1883.
 Just five years later, it was elevated from the status of a pysäkki to that of a class V station, and was renamed Ylistaro after the municipality in which it was located.
 Owing to the station being located quite far away from the surroundings of the Ylistaro Church, a village of its own grew around it.
 The two villages had merged to form one urban area by the end of the 1990s.

-Ylistaro was made an unmanned station in 1982 and its freight transport services were ceased in 1999, which prompted the dismantling of its rail yard in the year after.
+Ylistaro was made an unstaffed station in 1982 and its freight transport services were ceased in 1999, which prompted the dismantling of its rail yard in the year after.
 It remained as a passenger station until 20 June 2016, when it was closed along with Laihia and Isokyrö.
 VR claims that the closures will allow travel times to be cut by an average of 6 minutes from Vaasa to Seinäjoki and 19 minutes from Vaasa to Helsinki.
 The company then established a replacement bus service to serve the surroundings the closed stations.
 This made Tervajoki the only intermediate station used by the InterCity trains between Seinäjoki and Vaasa.